Buying real estate in South Africa?

 What areas in South Africa are improving and still affordable as of 2026?

-As of early 2026, the top areas in South Africa that are improving and still affordable for house buyers include Kuils River and the Durbanville fringe in Cape Town, the Fourways fringe and parts of Centurion in Gauteng, and certain pockets near growing business parks across major metros.
+As of early 2026, some of the top improving-yet-affordable areas for house buyers in South Africa include Kuils River and the Durbanville fringe in Cape Town, parts of Centurion and the Fourways fringe in Gauteng, and secondary coastal towns along the Garden Route that benefit from growing remote-work demand.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in South Africa.